-The White Ribbon Community Pilot Project (WRCPP) team is hosting its annual Inverell White Ribbon March on Thursday 23rd November 2017 at 10am to show the town’s zero tolerance for domestic and family violence.
+The White Ribbon Community Pilot Project (WRCPP) team hosted its annual Inverell White Ribbon March on Thursday 23rd November 2017 o show the town’s zero tolerance for domestic and family violence.

-The event will come almost one month after the Inverell WRCPP team set up a tent displaying White Ribbon posters and messages about stopping men’s violence against women at the Inverell Sapphire City Festival.
+The event came one month after the Inverell WRCPP team set up a tent displaying White Ribbon posters and messages about stopping men’s violence against women at the Inverell Sapphire City Festival.

 Pathfinders Specialist Homelessness Services staff Trish Thomas, Daisy Brown and Tim Chard provided an opportunity for people to have a conversation about the White Ribbon Oath and to understand what it means to stand up, speak out and act to stop men’s violence against women before it starts.